kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

       ingress:
         - from:
             - podSelector: {}                        # any pod...
-            - namespaceSelector:
+              namespaceSelector:
                 matchLabels:
-                  kubernetes.io/metadata.name: prod  # ...only in prod namespace
+                  kubernetes.io/metadata.name: prod  # ...that is only in prod namespace
     ```
     </details>